-Unit Title Level GLH Credits Unit Reference Principles and practice of lip-reading teaching 4 48 12 H/650/2791

-The aim of this unit is to provide learners with the specialist knowledge, understanding and specialist techniques needed to become an effective teacher of lipreading to adults.

-The learning outcomes must be assessed in a teaching and learning environment.
+Unit Title Level GLH Credits Unit Reference Principles and practice of lip-reading teaching 4 48 12 H/650/2791 The aim of this unit is to provide learners with the specialist knowledge, understanding and specialist techniques needed to become an effective teacher of lipreading to adults.
+Delivery and Assessment Guidance There is a requirement to observe and assess practice in this unit.
+The learning outcomes must be assessed in a te eaching a and learr ning enviro nment.
+Simulation is not permitted.
 For the knowledge and understanding aspects of this unit, a range of assessment evidence can be used as long as the assessment criteria are covered, and the evidence generated can be internally and externally quality assured.
 See internal assessment in the Qualification Specification for further information on the types of evidence that can be presented within a learner's portfolio.
+See practice requirements in the Qualification Specification for further guidance on practice

+See practice requirements in the Qualification Specification for further guidance on practice and observation hours required for the qualification.

-Lea arning Outcomes Assessment Criteria The e learner will: The learner can: Understand the physiological processes 1.1 Identify the physiological processes involved in hearing and psychological functions of hearing 1.2 Identify the psychological functions of hearing 2 Understand the effects of acquired hearing loss 2.1 Analyse factors which lead to acquired hearing loss 2 2.2 Analyse types of hearing loss and the psychological, social and emotional effects of the impact of acquired hearing loss 2.3 Analyse the impact of acquired hearing loss on education and employment opportunities
+Learning Outcomes Assessment Criteria The e learner will: The learner can: 1 Understand the physiological processes 1.1 Identify the physiological processes involved in hearing and psychological functions of hearing 1.2 Identify the psychological functions of hearing 2.1 Analyse factors which lead to acquired hearing loss 2 2 Understand the effects of acquired hearing loss 2.2 Analyse types of hearing loss and the psychological, social and emotional effects of the impact of acquired hearing loss 2.3 Analyse the impact of acquired hearing loss on education and employment opportunities